-For purposes of the foregoing employment agreements (as in effect on April 30, 2015), "cause," "change in control," "and "good reason," mean the following:
+For purposes of the foregoing employment agreements (as in effect on April 30, 2014), "cause," "change in control," "and "good reason," mean the following:

-- "Cause" for purposes of Messrs.
-Burnison, Rozek and Mulrooney means: - conviction of any felony or other crime involving fraud, dishonesty or acts of moral turpitude or pleading guilty or nolo contendere to such charges; or - reckless or intentional behavior or conduct that causes or is reasonably likely to cause the Company material harm or injury or exposes or is reasonably likely to expose the Company to any material civil, criminal or administrative liability; or - any material misrepresentation or false statement made by the executive in any application for employment, employment history, resume or other document submitted to the Company, either before, during or after employment; or - for Mr. Mulrooney, material violation of the Company's material written policies.
+"Cause" for purposes of Messrs.
+Burnison and Rozek means:

+- conviction of any felony or other crime involving fraud, dishonesty or acts of moral turpitude or pleading guilty or nolo contendere to such charges; or - reckless or intentional behavior or conduct that causes or is reasonably likely to cause the Company material harm or injury or exposes or is reasonably likely to expose the Company to any material civil, criminal or administrative liability; or - any material misrepresentation or false statement made by the executive in any application for employment, employment history, resume or other document submitted to the Company, either before, during or after employment.